-Join Joseph Labrecque for an in-depth discussion in this video Rendering the video and HTML5 integration, part of HTML5 Canvas and WebGL in Flash Professional CC.
+Join Joseph Labrecque for an in-depth discussion in this video Rendering the video and HTML5 integration, part of Flash Professional: HTML5 Canvas and WebGL.

 - At this point, all we need to do is have…Flash Professional render the video for us…convert it to an HTML friendly format…and integrate it into an HTML document…using the video tag.…So, to render our animation, we're gonna go to File…Export, and we're gonna choose to Export Video.…So here it's telling us our render width and height…and that's the exact height of our stage.
 That's perfect.…We can choose to generate an alpha channel if we want.…In this case we don't care about that…so we're gonna leave that unchecked…and once this renders, we can open up…Adobe Media Encoder to convert it to…whatever format we want.…